 - Use toothpaste containing zinc chloride/triclosan/baking soda for cleaning your tongue if you have malodour.
 This will give temporary relief for up to 4 hours.

 - Visit your dentist for regular checkups.
 Cleaning with your hygienist can help get rid of plaque and bacteria build-up may also contribute to bad breath.
 Your dentist may be able to detect the underlying problem of the bad breath and develop the right plan for you.

-Do I need to use a mouthwash or rinse?
+Do I need to use a mouthwash?